JoeRozman/dataviz-mental-health-survey-project-proposal/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a pie chart and it shows the general structure of how I want the pie chart to look for each of the academic years based on what attribute the user wants to visualize
+It's a pie chart and it shows the general structure of how I want the pie chart to look for each of the academic years based on what metric the user wants to visualize

 ![Mental Health Pie Chart](./Mental%20Health%20Pie%20Chart.png)